amwebexpert/guess_the_text/docs/sections/completed-subjects.md

 - Dark theme mode
 - `Flexible` is a built-in widget in flutter which controls how a child of base flex widgets that are `Row`, `Column`, and `Flex` will fill the space available to it
 - The `Expanded` widget in flutter is shorthand of Flexible with the default fit of FlexFit
-- Scroll view, list view, Drawer menu
+- Scroll view, list view, Drawer menu, NavigationRail, BottomNavigationBar
 - Images: prefer `SVG` images over `PNG`, widget background images
 - Add ability to (input modal) add any text_to_guess on the fly
 - Orientation locking
-- Conditional layout depending on device orientation
+- Responsive conditional layout depending on device orientation (see `ResponsiveNavigationRailOrBar` custom reusable widget)
 - `FutureBuilder` for aync widget building pattern (https://stackoverflow.com/a/51983699/704681)
 - building a form with fields validation on submit and validation errors displayed
+- usage of _swipe to delete_ behavior with both confirmation and undo approaches

 ## I18N